 Dev: Device ID.
 As each device is added to the system, it is allocated a sequential device Id.
-Once assigned, a particular device will keep its ID (even when powered of) unless the user manually deletes the device from the system (see section 4.9 for details of deleting devices)
+Once assigned, a particular device will keep its ID (even when powered of) unless the user manually deletes the device from the system (see section 4.6) or swaps two devices (see section 4.7).

 Address: A Device Address will either be the 64bit unique number assigned to a 1-wire device, or it will be a special code assigned to a "virtual device" by the WEL program itself.
 In the example above, addresses like "Run1" and "Pulse1" are virtual devices whereas the 16 character Hexadecimal numbers are actual 1-Wire devices.
 If two or more device slots have the same address, it means that there is more than one sensor in a physical package.
-Each sensor has it's own slot, but they share a common 1-wire address.
+Each sensor has its own slot, but they share a common 1-wire address.